OpenNebula/docs/source/integration_and_development/references/compile.rst

 .. note::

     scons can parallelize the build with the `-j NUM_THREADS` parameter.
-For instance, to compile the with 4 parallel processes execute
+For instance, to compile the with 4 parallel processes execute:

     .. code::